Skip to content

 CAM Cap Violations: Compounding vs. Cumulative Calculations

-When a CAM cap uses compounded math where the lease requires cumulative growth, the dollar gap widens every year.
-Here's how to calculate both and find the difference.
+When a CAM cap uses compounded math where the lease requires cumulative growth, the gap widens every year.
+Here is how to calculate both and find the overcharge.

 2026-03-07